alphagov/government-service-design-manual/data-style-guide/index.md

 ##1.
 Telling the story

-To best tell the story you need to understand your audience and the data.
+To effectively tell the story behind the numbers, you need to understand both your audience and the data.

 Only use visualisations if they make the story clearer.
 In many cases, a good table or words may communicate better.
 If there are very few data points (e.g. top rate income tax down 5%, all other rates unchanged), it’s clearer to write a sentence than draw a picture.
 If every item must be read precisely (to several decimal places) then a table is best.

 A good table will be clear and uncluttered.
 The data should be easy to read with the same decimal places or rounding and sorted into a logical order.
-Do not use too many different types of font and make sure your data is referenced.
+Don't use too many different types of font, and make sure your data is referenced.

 But visualisations often are the right answer and the data is the most important feature.
 It should tell its own story and it is best to not try to say too much in one go.
-Avoid jargon and keep charts simple, cutting down on unnecessary items.
-Explanatory text will be needed in some cases but should not simply repeat the story being told in the visualisation.
+Keep charts simple, cutting down on unnecessary items and jargon.
+Explanatory text will be needed in some cases, but it should not simply repeat the story being told in the visualisation.
 A well written chart title can reinforce the story of the data and reduce the amount of additional text needed.

 ### Checklist